telerik/winforms-docs/visual-studio-integration/available-nugets.md

 # Available NuGet Packages

-Telerik UI for WinForms comes with a several different packages that can be [installed via the Telerik server or from a local package source]({%slug winforms/nuget%}):
+Telerik UI for WinForms comes with several different packages that can be [installed via the Telerik server or from a local package source]({%slug winforms/nuget%}):

 ![winforms-available-nugets001](images/winforms-available-nugets001.png)